 Note: most ride share apps are incredibly limited around Traverse City.
 As one winery's website stated: it's a four hour walk back to the city if you are left out on the Peninsula.
 I would not rely on any of them.

-Do I need to make a reservation for a Traverse City Wine Tour?
+Do I need to Make a Reservation for a Traverse City Wine Tour?

 A few years ago, the answer was an easy no. However, I absolutely recommend making a reservation for any an all wineries now.
 I scheduled our three tastings for 1 hour and 15 minutes apart and it gave us a good hour at each one.